Wortexz/suspicious-apk/README.md

 # There are few red flags within this APP

-1. APP can only be found on their website and not on official page (understandable - it's just a startup) **But then everything goes downhill, don't know where should I even start...**
+1. APP can only be found on their website and not on the official page (understandable - it's just a startup) **But then everything goes downhill, I don't know where I should even start...**
 2. HTTP URLs in the source code.
 By default, the HTTP is insecure and fails to encrypt network traffic when necessary to protect sensitive communications.
 3. **Not only this Android application uses a hardcoded password in source code but also it's the default value:**